huggingface/diffusers/examples/community/README.md

 ![clip_guided_images_mixing_examples](https://huggingface.co/datasets/TheDenk/images_mixing/resolve/main/main.png)

-CLIP guided stable diffusion images mixing pipeline allows to combine two images using standard diffusion models.
+CLIP guided stable diffusion images mixing pipline allows to combine two images using standard diffusion models.
 This approach is using (optional) CoCa model to avoid writing image description.
 [More code examples](https://github.com/TheDenk/images_mixing)

 ### Stable Diffusion XL Long Weighted Prompt Pipeline

-This SDXL pipeline support unlimited length prompt and negative prompt, compatible with A1111 prompt weighted style.
+This SDXL pipeline support unlimted length prompt and negative prompt, compatible with A1111 prompt weighted style.

 You can provide both `prompt` and `prompt_2`. if only one prompt is provided, `prompt_2` will be a copy of the provided `prompt`.
 Here is a sample code to use this pipeline.